anzah1/git-workflow-improvements/README.md

 - when you do `git pull` or `git fetch`, you will get updated versions of the branches on the remote side (latter command leaves your local branches alone)

-# Code review without Github, Gitlab etc. services

-- sending patches for review doesn't necessarily need intermediary like Github in between

-- most old fashioned way to share patches is mail them (it's still pretty common in Linux kernel mailing list)

-- bit easier way to do that is share you repository with a file share, SSH, web server or whatever seems most convenient

-- reviewer can add that location as remote and after start pulling changes

-- if reviewee also adds reviewers repository as remote, it's also possible to pull suggestions

 # Merge VS rebase